-Indonesia's long-run experience with trade regime reform provides evidence in support of the predictions affiliated with the Heckscher-Ohlin-Samuelson model of international trade.
+Indonesia's long-run experience with trade regime reform provides evidence in support of the predictions derived from the Heckscher-Ohlin-Samuelson model of international trade.
 Indonesia's economic performance (post 1965) under a moderating trade regime relative to the pre 1965 era provides support for the "trade as an engine of growth" hypothesis.

 Indonesia's economic performance, post 1965, has been impressive.

 However, many of the undesirable features of the import substitution industrialization era still exist.
-According to a recent study by Wymenga (1991), non-tariff barrier (NTB) protection practices in 1989 were biased in favor of import competing non-oil manufacturing.
-As a percentage of value, NTB protection allotted to the non-oil export and import competing manufacturing in 1989 was 12.78% and 38.06% respectively (see table I).
+According to a recent study by Wymenga favor of import competing non-oil manufacturing.
+As a percentage of value, manufacturing in 1989 was 12.78% and 38.06% respectively (see table I).